w3njii/tp/docs/DeveloperGuide.md

 * needs reliable offline mode

 ***Workflow Challenges***:
-* Time pressure during home visits, needs to manage patients quickly
+* time pressure during home visits, needs to manage patients quickly
 * juggle between patient's contact details, medical history, appointments
 * needs to track follow-up appointments, medication schedules

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:

+Helps independent doctors manager their patients and schedule more efficiently using a keyboard-focused UI.
+It is optimised for more tech-savvy doctors who prefer using a CLI.
+Enables quick retrieval of patient’s records, especially useful when they are always on the move.

 ### User stories